erri120/rpgmpacker/README.md

 ## How it works

 RPG Maker has a very _simple_ way of deploying your game due to the fact that the game is in Javascript and no compilation is needed.
 What the program does is copy your project files as well as the runtime to the output directory.
-The runtime can be found in the RPG Maker installation folder (`nwjs-win`, `nwjs-lnx`, `nwjs-osx-unsigned`) and some project files are filtered out before copying (eg only `.ogg` audio files on Desktop).
+The runtime can be found in the RPG Maker installation folder and some project files are filtered out before copying (eg only `.ogg` audio files on Desktop).

 ### Encryption